-Use the Email Setup Wizard to configure your computer’s client email software or mobile device app.
+- Use the Setup Wizard to configure your email.

 Email client – The program you use to check your email.
 This includes Mac Mail, Outlook, Windows mail, and many others.

-POP3 – This is the standard server type for your incoming mail.
-It indicates that your email client connects to our mail server, and pulls all of your email to your mail client on your computer or mobile device.
+POP3 – This is the old standard server type for your incoming mail.
+Your email client connects to our mail server, and pulls all of your email from the server into your mail client on your computer or mobile device.

-IMAP – Another option for incoming mail.
+IMAP – This is the preferred method for incoming mail.
 If you set up using IMAP, your email client mirrors what is happening on the server.
 All incoming emails will be accessible from any other device (as long as they are set up using IMAP).
 If a mail is deleted from any of the devices, it is deleted on all devices.